AdhirRamjiawan/SnakeEditor/README.txt

 		+ Move string file names of assets into utility class
 		+ Make use of a doc tool like doxygen (https://www.doxygen.nl/index.html) to map out types and objects in the project
 		+ Make leaderboard read from leaderboard file
+		+ After quiting game to the main menu, stop the music

 	- Console:
 		+ Add the ability to run debug scripts.